 In addition to our basic treatment programs, we can offer specialized treatment programs not found at all treatment centers.
 They include:

 - Dual Diagnosis Treatment – When an individual has co-occurring mental health and substance use disorder, it is called a dual diagnosis.
 A dual diagnosis requires both conditions to be treated simultaneously, and many rehabs are not prepared to do that.
-Luckily, we here at Casco Bay Recovery are.
+Luckily, we here at Casco Bay Recovery

 - Men’s and Women’s Rehab Programs – Because men and women struggle with addiction in different ways, many men find a male-only program to be more conducive to their recovery.